ImageMagick/Usage-Markdown/quantize/index.md

 This will avoid the need for color quantization (reduction) and hence the need to dither the reduced colors.

 The next solution is to replace the use of E-dither with some other dithering method, that 'localizes' any errors, such as [Ordered Dithering](#ordered-dither).
-However that is currently not easy thing to apply in IM at this time.
+However, that is currently not an easy thing to apply in IM at this time.
 See [Better Ordered Dither Results](#od_levels), for one such method until a more general one is found.

 If switching to another image format, or using a different dithering method is not practical (and often isn't), then you are left with attempting to fix the situation for that specific image.

-**The best fix**, to this is to somehow insure you have other colors just outside the large group of colors that is causing the E-Dither error accumulation.
+**The best fix**, to this is to somehow ensure you have other colors just outside the large group of colors that is causing the E-Dither error accumulation.
 However normal [Color Quantization](#colors) does not do this.
 It tends to pick a set of average colors representing color groups.
-What is needed is extra colors that 'picket fence' the edges of the a large color group, rather than a simple average color.
+What is needed are extra colors that 'picket fence' the edges of the a large color group, rather than a simple average color.

 Here for example, I used a circle rather than a square, so that not only is a pure white color added, but a number of white-blue colors also.
 These were added automatically due to the anti-aliasing of the circle edges, to smooth its look.